DataDog/datadog-agent/docs/dev/checks/README.md

     python3 -m pip install --user ./redisdb
     ```

 4. (Optional for some checks).
-Some checks have dependencies on other python modules
+Some checks have dependencies on other Python modules
-   that must be installed alongside the python check. `redisdb` is one check that _does_ have
+   that must be installed alongside the Python check. `redisdb` is one check that _does_ have
    dependencies, specifically on the open source `redisdb` package.
 In this case, we need to
    install the `deps` explicitly.
    ```